Fund of hedge funds face fight for cash with consultants

 Over the past few years, those that remain have found consultants - who have built up expertise after years of vetting fund of hedge funds for institutions - are now investing directly into funds on behalf of some large-scale clients.

-Trade publication InvestHedge found three consultants - Mercer, Cambridge Associates and Towers Watson - were among the 10 biggest fund of hedge funds by assets as of the end of 2013, representing 12.6 percent of the $728 billion held by fund of hedge funds with assets worth at least $1 billion.
+Trade publication InvestHedge found three consultants - Mercer, Cambridge Associates and Towers Watson TW.N - were among the 10 biggest fund of hedge funds by assets as of the end of 2013, representing 12.6 percent of the $728 billion (433.12 billion pounds) held by fund of hedge funds with assets worth at least $1 billion.

-"In new allocations to the industry ... consultants are active in gaining mandates," said Joachim Gottschalk, chairman and chief executive of hedge fund firm Gottex.
+"In new allocations to the industry ... consultants are active in gaining mandates," said Joachim Gottschalk, chairman and chief executive of hedge fund firm Gottex GFMN.S.

 The increased competition is particularly significant, because the industry is struggling to grow.